 Who can bring a wrongful death claim?

 Only the spouse of the deceased individual may file a claim in the first year.
 Only after two years can the deceased’s children file a wrongful death claim.
 If the victim left no surviving children or partner, the parents of the deceased may file a wrongful death claim.
 Another rare circumstance is known as a survival action claim, where the representative of the deceased’s estate may file to recover losses to the estate.

 What damages can be recovered from my claim?

 Most often, the family may seek monetary compensation for loss of the comfort, care, or assistance of the individual, including benefits of the deceased (such as health or life insurance), and wages that the deceased might have earned.
 The representative of the estate may also seek damages for emergency care, hospital expenses, and funeral expenses.

 You must file a wrongful death lawsuit within two years of the date of death; otherwise, you will be barred from recovering any compensation.
 Colorado also limits who can file and at what time during this two-year period.
 Contact a lawyer to find out whether you are eligible to file a wrongful death claim.

 Generally, no, the money recovered from a wrongful death lawsuit is not taxable.
 The damages you receive will remain yours.

-The lawyers at Eddington have been serving the people of Denver for over thirty years.
+The lawyers at Eddington Law have been serving the people of Denver for over thirty years.
 We can handle the stressful aspects of your claim for you so that you can focus on saying goodbye to your loved one.
-No other firm is better suited to handle your case than the experienced team at Eddington.
+No other firm is better suited to handle your case than the experienced Denver based wrongful death attorneys from Eddington Law..
 Don’t wait any longer to receive the compensation and closure you deserve.
-Call us today at (303) 815 1585 or contact us via our website to schedule a free consultation.
+Call us today at (303) 815-1585 or contact us via our website to schedule a free consultation.